localstack/helm-charts/charts/localstack/README.md

 You can use this chart with LocalStack Pro by:
 1. Changing the image to `localstack/localstack-pro`.
-2. Providing your API key as an environment variable.
+2. Providing your Auth Token as an environment variable.
+_(API keys are deprecated by Localstack v3.0)_

 You can set these values in a YAML file (in this example `pro-values.yaml`):
 ```yaml